M-Twin4US/C-scan_Simulation/README.md

 ---

-## 2. Run the Grasshopper Script for Grid Slicing
+## 2. Run the Grasshopper script for grid slicing

 In a GPR grid survey, each B-scan simulation requires a corresponding 2D or 3D cross-section geometry file in HDF5 (`.h5`) format.
 Generating these files manually for complex geometries is not intuitive or efficient.